 At Wellness Retreat Recovery Center, we firmly believe that the family cannot be left in the dark during a monumentally transformational process like starting recovery from chronic substance misuse.
-As a result, are job is to educate the family about our therapeutic process, with the client’s permission, so they can better understand what their loved on is going through.
-Just as the addict or alcoholic is learning healthy communication and coping skills during treatment, for when they ultimately re-integrate with the family, so to does the family need to learn how to encourage recovery and also to heal themselves.
+As a result, our job is to educate the family about our therapeutic process, with the client’s permission, so they can better understand what their loved one is going through.
+Just as the addict or alcoholic is learning healthy communication and coping skills during treatment, for when they ultimately re-integrate with the family, so too does the family need to learn how to encourage recovery and also to heal themselves.
 Family members are often unaware of what expectations to have, what are warning signs or relapse, if they are enabling, and if they are setting healthy boundaries for the newly returned addicted member of the family.
 Our treatment team can also refer your family to an appropriate outside resource, such as Al-Anon or a family therapist.

 If you have a loved one attending Wellness Retreat Recovery Center, and you are an involved family member, we want to make the process as open to you as possible.
-This entails make sure your voice is heard, and that you can express yourself in a health and controlled environment.
+This entails making sure your voice is heard, and that you can express yourself in a healthy and controlled environment.
 One of the ways we do that is by providing weekly family therapy sessions.
 These therapy sessions are run by the client’s primary therapist and include the client at Wellness and immediate family members, such as a spouse, significant other, parents, or adult children.
 Topics covered include enhancing communication, aftercare plans, and exploring unhealthy family dynamics.
 For our clients with family out of the area, we offer a weekly conference call or Skype family therapy sessions as well.
 In addition, we also offer educational groups on weekends for family members, so that they can learn more about the disease of addiction.
 Please contact our Admissions department at 1-855-SOBER-WR to learn more about our family recovery program and educational group schedule.

 Family Recovery: Because Addiction if Greater than Any One Individual